rtkilian/data-science-portfolio/README.md

 ## Contents
 ### Data Analysis and Visualisation
-* Global Terrorism Attacks: Analysis of terrorist attacks from 1970 to 2016 across the globe.
+* Global Terrorism Attacks: Analysis of terrorist attacks from 1970 to 2016 across the globe using Seaborn visualisations.